 Public Aspects of Private Equity - November 19, 2019 | New York, NY

-Join Chris Cozzone (Principal, Bain Capital Double Impact), Donna Hitscherich (Senior Lecturer in the Discipline of Business and Director, Private Equity Program), and Theresa Whitmarsh (Executive Director, Washington State Investment Board) in a discussion moderated by Aamir A. Rehman (Senior Fellow, Richman Center).
+We were joined by Chris Cozzone (Principal, Bain Capital Double Impact), Donna Hitscherich (Senior Lecturer in the Discipline of Business and Director, Private Equity Program), and Emily Mendell (Managing Director, Membership, Events & Communications at the Institutional Limited Partners Association) in a discussion moderated by Aamir A. Rehman (Senior Fellow, Richman Center).

 Private equity (PE) plays an important role in investment markets and the broader economy.
 Private equity funds—managed by general partners, or GPs—take stakes in companies, exercise control, and actively seek to improve the performance of their portfolio companies.
 They do so in pursuit of financial returns for their investors (limited partners, or LPs) higher than the returns available in public markets.
 PE has become a key engine of investment markets, seeking absolute return while driving performance and efficiency in portfolio companies.
 PE is by definition private, and its activities are generally opaque.

-This event will explore the public aspects of private equity, including questions such as:
+This event explored the public aspects of private equity, including questions such as:

 - What public impact does private equity have?

 - What ESG (environmental, social, and governance) considerations, if any, should GPs consider in their activities?
 Does the involvement of public institutions as LPs affect the social responsibilities of a fund?

 - Are there trade-offs between financial return and ESG considerations?

 - What actions do LPs take to align the activities of the funds in which they invest with their own ESG commitments and values?
 How do these actions compare across asset classes?

 - How are pioneer asset managers navigating these complex issues?
 What best practices can they offer?